JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/The_Mix_of_Joy_and_Discouragement.md

 </figure>

-Recently one of the members of a local study group introduced his new pastor to The Urantia $B o o k$, a practice he has exercised for many years.
+Recently one of the members of a local study group introduced his new pastor to _The Urantia Book_, a practice he has exercised for many years.
 The pastor seemed to show genuine interest, unlike most of his predecessors.
 He is a fellow pastor that I recently met and lives not far away, and I rejoiced at the thought that he might discover this amazing resource-in truth, a revelation.

 Of course I've learned over the years not to let my expectations soar too high.
 Only a few of those, including close friends that I felt were ready and open and with whom I shared the book, took more than a passing interest.
 Their reaction often turned to puzzlement and dismay, and occasionally even put a strain upon what I thought were enduring and unshakable bonds.
 Most of us have experienced this many times, and it may have slowed down our once unbounded enthusiasm and left us more than a little cautious.